 What You Need to Know About the End of Support for Windows 10

-As Windows 10 approaches the end of its lifecycle, it’s essential for users to prepare for the changes and take steps to transition smoothly.
+As Microsoft’s Windows 10 operating system approaches the end of its lifecycle, it’s essential for users to prepare for the changes and take steps to transition smoothly.
 Microsoft’s official announcement has made it clear: Windows 10 will reach its end of support on October 14, 2025.
-This means no more free updates, security patches, or technical support for the operating system, which could leave your device vulnerable to security risks and software incompatibilities.
+This means no more free updates, security patches, or technical support for the operating system, which could leave your device vulnerable to security risks and software incompatibilities if no action is taken before October.

 Why the End of Support Matters